This tutorial is from 2010 (!).It is still very popular and people find it helpful, so I’ll keep it here for now.

 First colour layer

-The plate is prepared like discribed in ‘#1 Transferring the artwork onto the plate’ keeping in mind that various colours will be used.
+The plate is prepared like described in ‘#1 Transferring the artwork onto the plate’ keeping in mind that various colours will be used.
 For the Miyu prints all the lines should be black, so I cover the plate with black ink first, making sure that the ink reaches down into the incised lines.
 I carefully wipe the surface ink from the plate using gauze.